Pork Roast with Spicy Peanut Sauce

 - Put the browned pieces into the Crock-Pot Casserole Crock Mini (affiliate link) or any 3-4 slow cooker.

-- Combine minced ginger, minced garlic, peanut butter, tomato sauce, soy sauce, sweetener, and stock to make the sauce.
+- Combine Minced Ginger (affiliate link), Minced Garlic (affiliate link), peanut butter, tomato sauce, soy sauce, sweetener, and stock to make the sauce.
 I buzzed it in the bowl attachment of my immersion blender (affiliate link).

 - If you’d like, put the sauce in the pan you browned the meat in and cook for a few minutes, scraping any browned bits off the bottom.
 (You can skip that step completely.)